 The file containing the manuscript should never contain information on the author(s): no name, no post or email address, no telephone number.

-The text should be Times new roman, size 12, double spacing, and lines have to be numbered.
+The text should be double spacing, and lines have to be numbered.

 3. Files 3 and more: figures and supplemental data.
-These files can include schemes, pictures in black and white or in color.
+These file can include schemes, pictures in black and white or in color.
 The various elements have to be given as separate files, with one file by figure, or as one compressed (zip) file.